clarity clinic

 • Fainting or vertigo

-• If side effects become severe, contact your physician
+If side effects become severe, do not hesitate to contact your physician.

-Some of the more severe side effects of trazodone may be toxic; these may or may not include:
+Some of the more severe Trazodone side effects may be toxic; these may or may not include:

 • Keep away from children